BeniCheni/DorianGray/README.md

 # DorianGray
-Dorian Gray as a name may be the perfect parody for a little photo viewing app to demonstrate:
+Dorian Gray as a name may be the perfect parody for a little photo viewing app

+###### Version 1.1 Highlights
+- Full screen mode to view images (*Instagram app does not have full screen viewing feature; Understand that Instagram is trying to remain square-size photos*); Single tap guesture to enter/exist between table view and full-screen mode
+- Simple custom animation implementation for toggling between table view and full-screen mode
+- Double tap guestue on full-screen would zoom out image to a **smaller** scale with the existing table view on background; Pinch guesture to rotate image to see basic animation
+- **Share** button to use iPhone standard menu that offers standard features such as saving images locally, mailing, etc.
+- Long-presse gesture on table view's image cell would bring up the same iPhone standard menu
+- Use AFNetwork framework
+- GCD ([Grand Central Dispatch](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/)) implementation with multiple threads with different priorities, around image download, archiving images locally and retrieving images
+- Retrieve and render only visible images on the deceleration of scrolling to mimic lazy-loading, or load just-in-time behavior
+- Various code improvements and fixes

+###### Version 1.0 Highlights
 - Integrated with Instagram API with login & authentication
 - Infinitive Scroll
 - Pull-to-Refresh